Elisabet Gustafson: Career

 She retired from the sport after finishing a disappointing sixth place at the 2002 Winter Games.
 Here as in 1998, she was one of the heavy favorites for a possible gold medal, but barely made the playoffs after finishing in a four way tie for 4th at 5-4, then lost in a tiebreaker game to the eventual gold medalists Rhona Martin of Scotland.

 In 1993 she was inducted into the Swedish Curling Hall of Fame.
 In 2012 Gustafson was inducted into the WCF Hall of Fame and in 2020 she was inducted again with her team.

 Personal life

 Gustafson is a medical doctor and trained as a surgeon.
 She is married to Tomas Gustafson, an Olympic World Champion speed skater.

+At the time of the 1999 World Championships, Gustafson was living in Örebro.